 Potential buyers browse the internet looking for homes for sale.
 When they get to information they want such as details, maps, photos, advanced searches etc., they might register and give you their name, phone and/or email.

 IDX allows you to build out pages on your website and insert a carousel, slideshow or grid of listings.
 These pages tend to rank very well on the search engines.
+The key here is having pages on your main website that contain the listings, not subdomains or subfolders designed ot rank.
+This requires some manual build out, and is worth it.

 Let’s take a look at the analytics for BallenVegas.com, a real estate agent website ranking on the search engines through SEO focused community pages, IDX homes by feature, price, and style pages, and blog posts.